larpchronicles/rules/rules-topics/12_production-skills.md

 #### Poison Damage Dart
 >This is a small dart with a poison laced tip.
 The character will throw a packet to indicate throwing a dart at the target.
 The dart may be blocked as if it was a strike from a Ranged Weapon.
 This dart will instantly do 10 points of poison damage to the target.
 The attack call for this is "10 Poison".
 #### Sluggish Coating
 >This coating can be applied to a weapon on a 5 count.
 This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Slow" at the end.
-Ex: "5 Poison Slow" A target afflicted by this may move at a pace no faster than a walk for 20 seconds.This lasts until used or until you complete a long rest.
+Ex: "5 Poison Slow" A target afflicted by this may move at a pace no faster than a walk for 20 seconds.This lasts until used or until the user completes a long rest.
 A weapon can only have one coating applied at a time.

 ### Tier III